 If you're feeling brave, darker color palettes can make any space feel like a little cocoon.
 For instance, the walls in this living room by Bayley Ward have been doused in a decadent shade of blue and paired with dark blue furniture to match.
 Imagine seeking refuge here on a chilly evening, getting cozy next to a crackling fire with a glass of wine in hand.
 Pure bliss.

-7. Opt for sky blue.
+7. Opt for robin's egg blue.

 8. Warm it up with lustrous brass accents.